Lesson Plan - Get It!

 Imagine you were one of these two young men sent into the Pacific Ocean to fight a war.

-- Would you be unhappy about the fact that you were risking your life in a war but you were not allowed to vote?
+- Would you be unhappy that you were risking your life in a war but were not allowed to vote?

 In the United States, the federal government can authorize a military draft that randomly selects men aged 18 to 25 and requires that they serve in the military.